 What's Missing from Many Business Plans

-But many business plans forget one very crucial factor -
+Many business plans forget one crucial factor:

 How are you going to get the money to run your business?